-Melnikov S, Itzhaki M, Koton S. (2015).
+Melnikov S, Itzhaki M, Koton S. (2016).
 Differences between new immigrants from the Former Soviet Union and veteran residents in knowledge, perception, and risk factors of stroke.
-Journal of Cardiovascular Nursing, [Epub ahead of print]

-Melnikov S, Itzhaki M, Kagan I. (2014).
+Journal of Cardiovascular Nursing, 31(6), 500-506 Melnikov S, Itzhaki M, Kagan I. (2014).
 Israeli nurses' intention to report for work in an emergency or disaster.
 Journal of Nursing Scholarship, 46, 134-142